parthgod/ecoscan/README.md

 - **Image Recognition**: Mock function (tried to use google vision API, but it needs a billing account to be setup.
   Tried some other free API called Imagga, but did not recognize objects correctly.)

 This project is built completely in `Next.js 15`.
-The src folder contains all the relevant code structured properly under different folders.
+The `src` folder contains all the relevant code structured properly under different folders.
 The `app/components` folder and `page.tsx` files represent the frontend code and backend code resides under the `app/api` folder.
 The `constants.ts` file under `app/lib` foler contains all the mock data and assumptions I have used for the application.
-For image recognition, I was not able to find any free and reliable APIs so I have used a mock funtion that, from an array or arrays of clothing items, it randomly chooses any one array element to display information about clothing items.
+For image recognition, I was not able to find any free and reliable APIs so I have used a mock funtion that, from an array of arrays of clothing items, randomly chooses any one array to display information about clothing items.
 I tried using an image recognition API but it was not recognizing appropriate clothing items; you can check the commented out code under `app/api/analyze.route.ts` where I tried to do that.
 You can also find the array for carbon score estimation as well as mock offers in the `constants.ts` file.

 The `app/api` folder contains three folders, each with their `route.ts` file which corresponds to the three API endpoints required.